 Another photo made in Fushimi Inari Taisha.
-Behind a stone torii that marks the entrance to the next section of the sacred land you can see small vermilion torii that had been offered as a gesture of gratitude, like those big torii on the photo above.
+Behind a stone torii that marks the entrance to the next section of the sacred land, you can see numerous small vermilion torii that had been offered as a gesture of gratitude.

-Torii as well as other buildings in Shinto shrines as well as in Buddhist temples are often (by far these are however not all of them) are covered with red (orange) tint called vermilion.
-This kind of tint contains mercury (mercuric sulfides), the size of which particles is decisive for the colour.
+Torii and other buildings in Shinto shrines or Buddhist temples are often covered with red (orange) tint called vermilion.
+This kind of tint contains mercury (mercuric sulfides), the size of which particles are decisive for the color.
 The bigger the particles, the more reddish the tint.
 The tint is said to protect the wood against insects, but this is not confirmed by all sources.
-The protection may be rather symbolic as the red colour is told to protect against demons and illness.
+The protection may be somewhat symbolic as the red color is told to protect against demons and illness.
 The symbolism is pretty much the same as of orange (red) clothing put on figures (statues).

 Entering a shrine or a monastery, or another kind of sacred land (like a cemetery) and paying respect to deities involves a series of rituals.
-I am sure I did not catch them all, but two were not difficult to notice, the purifying or cleansing ritual as well as paying respect by ringing a bell and clapping hands.
+I am sure I did not catch them all.
+Two were not difficult to notice.
+These were the purifying or cleansing rituals as well as paying respect by ringing a bell and clapping hands.

 All Japanese shrines and temples, no matter Buddhist or Shinto are equipped with a symbolic cleansing facility.
-The cleansing may happen by usage of water, fumes, sand, etc. So to begin with prayers or simply paying respect to deity you have to purify the body, at least symbolically.
+The cleansing may happen through the usage of water, fumes, sand, etc. So to begin with prayers or merely paying respect to the deity, you have to purify the body, at least symbolically.

-In most shrines and temples we saw stone sinks/basins, in which the worshipers or visitors could wash their hands and mouth.
-You take a kind of wooden spoon (see pictures), hold it in the right hand and pour water onto your left hand, then the other way round.
-Holding water in hand you can also rinse your mouth.
-(For hygienic purposes, it is forbidden to take the spoon direct to your mouth.)
+In most shrines and temples, we saw stone sinks/basins, in which the worshipers or visitors could wash their hands and mouth.
+You take a kind of wooden spoon (see pictures), hold it in the right hand, and pour water onto your left hand, then the other way round.
+Carrying water in hand, you can also rinse your mouth.
+(For hygienic purposes, it is forbidden to take the spoon directly to your mouth.)

 The cleansing facility in the Koyosan cemetery (Buddhist).